OSGeo/PROJ/docs/source/tutorials/EUREF2019/index.rst

 This tutorial was developed for the EUREF 2019 Symposium as an introduction to geodetic transformations in PROJ.
-The intended audience was geodesist in governental geodetic agencies but the tutorial should be of interest to a broader group of people within GIS, remote sensing and related fields.
+The intended audience was geodesist in governmental geodetic agencies but the tutorial should be of interest to a broader group of people within GIS, remote sensing and related fields.

 The tutorials gives insight into how transformations are set up using the